mveco/RDFGraphGen/README.md

-# Synthetic RDF graph generator based on SHACL constraints.
+# RDFGraphGen: A Synthetic RDF Graph Generator based on SHACL Constraints

-### rdf_graph_gen is a Python package that can be used to generate RDF graphs based on SHACL constraints.
+## rdf_graph_gen is a Python package that can be used to generate RDF graphs based on SHACL constraints.

 The following function can be used to generate RDF data: